Centre for Media Studies

 About the Author

-Tom Trewinnard (USA) is the Program Manager at Meedan, a social technology non-profit working on the Checkdesk project to develop collaborative verification tools and open training curricula.
+Tom Trewinnard (UK) is Director of Development at Meedan, a social technology non-profit working on the Check project to develop collaborative verification tools and open training curricula.
 He leads Meedan’s participation in the First Draft Coalition, a group of thought leaders and pioneers in social media journalism launched by Google News Lab in 2015.

-Tom has moderated panels on digital journalism at Personal Democracy Forum and the Prix Italia, and convened a daylong pre-conference workshop for MENA-region journalists and digital rights activists at the Stockholm Internet Forum 2015.
+Tom has moderated panels on digital journalism at Personal Democracy Forum and the Prix Italia, and convened a daylong pre-conference workshop for MENA-region journalists and digital rights activists at the Stockholm Internet Forums 2015 & 2017.

 Tom has worked extensively with journalists in some of the Middle East and Europe's leading newsrooms, as well as with citizen journalists from around the world, to research eyewitness media and lead training in verification skills.
 Tom curates the verification and viral debunk newsletter The Checklist.